apache/cordova-docs/docs/en/edge/cordova/file/filetransfer/filetransfer.md

 Details
 -------

 The `FileTransfer` object provides a way to upload files to a remote server using an HTTP multi-part POST request.
 Both HTTP and HTTPS protocols are supported.
-Optional parameters can be specified by passing a FileUploadOptions object to the upload method.
-On successful upload, the success callback is called with a FileUploadResult object.
-If an error occurs, the error callback will be invoked with a FileTransferError object.
-It is also possible to download a file from remote and save it on the device (only iOS and Android).
+Optional parameters can be specified by passing a `FileUploadOptions` object to the `upload()` method.
+On successful upload, a `FileUploadResult` object is passed to the success callback.
+If an error occurs, a `FileTransferError` object is passed to the error callback.
+It is also possible (only on iOS and Android) to download a file from a remote server and save it on the device.

 Supported Platforms
 -------------------